ar4vind-r/AGRICOMPASS/README.md

 🛠️ Tech Stack

+-Python <br>
--Python/n-Pandas, NumPy – Data handling
+-Pandas, NumPy – Data handling
 -Scikit-learn – Machine learning models -Matplotlib/Seaborn – Visualization (if used)
 -Flask / Streamlit – For the web interface (if applicable)